Improving Performance and Enabling Continuous Delivery

 In addition, Bluestem Brands is already doing blue‑green deployments and is moving towards doing canary releases with NGINX Plus.
 Chamberlain explains, “With the way we have NGINX Plus set up, it makes it easy for our developers to adopt a canary release model.
 NGINX Plus easily integrates with Jenkins, which means we have a simple push button to enable continuous delivery and to help us evolve our applications for our customers.”

 Bluestem Brands is using NGINX Plus to enable a smooth migration to its new application architecture.
-Aligned with its iterative workstyle, the e‑commerce team at Bluestem Brands is migrating a set of pages at a time from the old system to the new system instead of doing a “big bang” migration, and is using the request routing features offered by NGINX Plus to direct requests to the appropriate system.
+Aligned with its iterative workstyle, the ecommerce team at Bluestem Brands is migrating a set of pages at a time from the old system to the new system instead of doing a “big bang” migration, and is using NGINX Plus’ request‑routing features to direct requests to the appropriate system.

-For example, if a user proceeds to checkout, NGINX Plus routes that request to the legacy system.
-But when a user uses the site’s search function, NGINX Plus routes that user to the new microservices that implement search.
+For example, when a user proceeds to checkout, NGINX Plus routes the request to the legacy system.
+But when a user uses the site’s search function, NGINX Plus routes the user to the new microservices that implement search.

 The company uses